International Sustainable Model Portfolios

 We pool knowledge from across Schroders to pinpoint the best active managers with defined sustainability or impact goals.
 On top of that, we look for:

-This means your clients get diversified, multi-asset portfolios spanning different risk levels and investment styles – but all with sustainable goals in mind.
+This means your clients get diversified, multi-asset portfolios spanning different risk levels and investment styles – but all with sustainable objectives in mind.

 Finding leading, sustainability-focused managers

-• We take a firm-wide look at their sustainability credentials:
+- We take a firm-wide look at their sustainability credentials, for example:

 A finely-tuned balance